wonka6/java101/Basic Projects/README.md

-# java101
+# Basic Projects
-There is a bunch of great projects in this repo.
+In this directory you can find a lot of different basic projects that written in java.